 We understand that your pet is part of your family, and this will probably be one of the hardest decisions you have to make.

-When you feel the time is right, your vet or nurse can talk to you about your options and settle any worries you may have about the procedure itself.
+When you feel the time is right, your vet or veterinary nurse can talk to you about your options and settle any worries you may have about the procedure itself.

-Our Farewell Room is available, avoiding the need to wait in the waiting room and allowing you to spend as much time as you wish with your pet.
+Our Quiet Room is available, avoiding the need to wait in the waiting room and allowing you to spend as much time as you wish with your pet.

 A fond farewell

 Parting with our beloved companions can be one of the most difficult chapters in our lives.
-We may wish them to die peacefully in their sleep but, sadly, all too often the responsibility falls to us as owners to request euthanasia in order to relive discomfort and suffering.
+We may wish them to die peacefully in their sleep but, sadly, all too often the responsibility falls to us as owners to request euthanasia in order to relieve discomfort and suffering.

 You need to ask yourself what quality of life your pet has.
 Perhaps they struggle with everyday activities such as walking into the garden or to their food bowl.
 If the quality of life is not acceptable and we as veterinary surgeons are unable to help with treatment or medication, then it may be time for you to make your decision.
 Your vet is always available to offer advice on your pet’s health and well being and will help and support you in any decision that you make.